logo

 The system will automatically delete the expired data from disk during a background garbage collection operation called compaction.
 Before being deleted from the disk, all expired data have been invisible to the user.

-TTL requires two parameters, ttl_col and ttl_duration. ttl_col indicates the TTL column, while ttl_duration indicates the time duration of TTL.
+indicates the time duration of TTL.
 When the sum of the TTL column and the ttl_duration is less than current time, the data is expired.
-The ttl_col type must be either integer or timestamp, and is considered in seconds. ttl_duration must also be set in seconds.
+The ttl_col

 TTL Read Filtering